By J. L. Starkey

 A depressing place?
 Not even close.

-In 2005, I had not yet discovered the story of my great-great-grandfather Henry Hansen’s disappearance, and I certainly wasn’t looking for family connections in Lafayette Cemetery.
-But it was New Orleans, after all.
-A bit of magic is to be expected.
+In 2005, I had not yet discovered the story of my great-great-grandfather Henry Hansen’s disappearance, and I certainly wasn’t looking for family connections in Lafayette No. 1.
+But it was New Orleans, and a bit of magic was to be expected.

 I would later learn that of the almost 10,000 names listed in cemetery records, there were only two spelled “Hansen,” and those two were on the same marker .
 What were the odds that I would find that marker?
 Apparently, they were pretty good, because as I explored, I suddenly stopped and stared in amazement at the final resting place of Ivar and Rebecca Hansen.

 Ivar Oskar Hansen was born in Norway in 1891 and immigrated to the United States around 1911 .
 He did not have deep roots in New Orleans; in fact, he didn’t have roots there at all.
-He originally settled in Milwaukee and raised a family there with his wife, Anna .
+He originally settled in Milwaukee, where he raised a family with his wife, Anna .
 In May 1951 Anna passed away, and in December of that same year Ivan married New Orleans native Rebecca Minor Columb .

 I didn’t know any of those details in 2005, of course.
 I only knew that it was a neat little coincidence to find a Hansen in this fascinating place.
 On 6 August 2005, I had prints made of the Hansen grave marker photos, and put the photos aside in a stack of vacation items.
 I would later learn that the photos were printed exactly 24 years to the day after Ivar’s funeral .